wpswings/woo-gift-cards-lite/readme.md

 * Disable Form Fields From the Gift Card WooCommerce Page
 * Create Group Gift Cards to enable collective gifting

 ### Take Advantage of the Exclusive Features of the WooCommerce Gift Card Pro Plugin

-Gift cards for WooCommerce help merchants to create, manage, and sell digital gift cards on their online store.
+Gift cards for WooCommerce help merchants create, manage, and sell digital gift cards on their online store.
 With our plugin, you can customize gift card templates, send coupon codes as QR codes or barcodes, create reusable gift coupons, and send card usage notifications to customers.

 > Note:  Get [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-github-page&utm_campaign=giftcards-pro)